littledatabigdata/mplus-hackathon/README.md

 * Ability to add Chinese (both Mandarin and Cantonese) as languages.
 * Ability to pivot this game into 'Jeopardy' game which has similar rules of engagement and gameplay.
 * Perform Machine-Learning tasks to generate missing titles from the description, classification and other fields provided as part of thhe object data (JSON/CSV).
+* Provide specific themes (like Black and White, Visual Art, Paintings, etc.) to users so they can customize their games according to their input.

 ## Authors